Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_RelativeLocation.md

 ### Example 1

-Place
+Fictional: Place
 Presence of Ceasar close to Alesia?

 ### Example 2

-Construction
+Fictional: Construction
 Visit of a person in a building?

 ### Example 3

-Object - on boat (titanic)
+Fictional: Object - on boat (titanic)
 Type: on
 Reason: Travel?